LIAR-team/wombat/README.md

 ./utils/dev-environment/setup-docker.sh
 ```

+This script will by default try to install GPU support.
+it's possible to skip it by passing the additional argument `--no-gpu` to the `setup-docker.sh` script.

 ### Build `wombat`

 **The `wombat` software is built in a developer Docker container using the `colcon` build tool.**